grafana/meta-monitoring-chart/docs/installation.md

 1. Use an existing Grafana Cloud account or setup a new one.
 Then create an access token:

-   1. In Grafana go to Administration -> Users and Access -> Cloud access policies.
+   1. In a Grafana instance on Grafana Cloud go to Administration -> Users and Access -> Cloud access policies.

    1. Click `Create access policy`.